22 Underrated Easter and Spring Marketing Ideas (eCommerce)

 Including an authority or expert opinion in your Spring marketing campaigns will help in convincing people to take action.
 When customers have little to no awareness as to what they want they listen to people who have proven expertise.

-The Armoury creates a Spring guide to choosing the right trouser by Gianluca Migliarotti, founder of Pompella Napoli, on the reasons why a certain fabric suits for the summer.
+The Armoury creates a Spring guide to choosing the right trouser by Gianluca Migliarotti, founder of Pompella Napoli, on the reasons why a certain fabric suits for the summer, along with a virtual spring sales event to prep shoppers for summer:

 Reciprocity is one of the oldest tricks in the book.

-Offer Easter and Spring exclusive offers in exchange for signing up for early access products.
+Offer exclusive Spring and Easter offers in exchange for signing up for early access products.
 It could be a new product that had been in the works or a premium product.

 According to a Shopify study, 60% of customers are willing to join a loyalty program because of early access to sales while 51% want early access to products.